 - Sending a special sling or carrier that you use for naptimes with your baby to daycare

-- Playing a special piece of music for naptimes at home (like my ‘Gentle Sleep Music for Babies’) for the duration of your baby’s nap, and then sending a CD of the music with your child to daycare for naps there.
+- Playing a special piece of music for naptimes at home (like my ‘Gentle Sleep Music for Babies’) for the duration of your baby’s nap, and then asking daycare to use it for naps there.

 - Wearing a scent (I recommend lavender essential oil) as perfume during the day yourself and then asking your carer to wear the same, or at least to carry a muslin scented with it.